 Speeding up your spreadsheet work by automating tasks has never been this easy, thanks to macros.
 Google Sheets allows you to record macros.
 These are a series of steps that you can automate, so you won’t need to do the same things in the spreadsheet over and over again, saving you time in your work.

-The uses for Google Sheets to run macro automatically include formatting data, adjusting the font style and size, adding rows or columns, or any action in the software.
+The uses for Google Sheets to run macro automatically include formatting data, adjusting the font style and size, adjusting indents, adding rows or columns, or any action in the software.
 Macros even let you link a customized keyboard shortcut and execute it to another data set in the spreadsheet just by using your keyboard.

 Macros save automatically to the spreadsheet you are working on, so the next time you need to apply the same formatting to another data set, just click the macro you created before.
 In just a matter of seconds, your sheet will look precisely like what you want it to.

 Macro functions are generated in the Apps Script function, also known as the macro function, of Google Sheets.